 BASIC ELIGIBILITY: An Eligibility Determination Team (EDT) determines eligibility of students for gifted services.
 This team consists of all teachers of the gifted, the program coordinator, and a psychometrist when appropriate.
 A student may be considered automatically eligible for gifted services when the obtained full scale/composite IQ score on an individually administered test of intelligence (NOT a screener) is two standard deviations above the mean or higher.
 When students do not meet the automatic criteria for eligibility, a matrix of multiple criteria is utilized to determine eligibility.
-Considered through the matrix are aptitude and performance to include at least three examples from the following: achievement test scores, portfolio, product, grades, work samples, leadership/motivation subscale scores from a behavior rating scale, or other documentation as deemed appropriate by the Gifted Referrals Screening Team.
+Information gathered in the areas of Aptitude, Characteristics, and Performance are considered in the matrix.

-For information contact: Student Services Director, Ms. Angela Bonds (256) 741-7433 or Ms. Jessica Langley - (256) 741-7437 P.O.
-Box 2084, Anniston, AL 36202

-The Complaint/Grievance Procedure will provide a process for prompt and fair resolution of complaints.
+For information contact: Student Services Director, Ms. Angela Bonds (256) 741-7433 or Ms. Melody Bennett - (256) 741-7433 P.O.
+Box 2084, Anniston, AL 36202 The Complaint/Grievance Procedure will provide a process for prompt and fair resolution of complaints.